PSESS2020/Vimsu_prototype/README.md

 After restarting the server, the lecture should be displayed on the `Schedule` in VIMSU as long as it hasn't expired.
 It will start at the time you just selected.

-## Granting participants moderator rights
+### Granting participants moderator rights
-After VIMSU is sucessfully hosted, you can grant yourself moderator rights by following the steps below:
+You can grant yourself moderator rights by following the steps below:

 1. Go to the VIMSU homepage and log into your account.
 2. Press the `Enter Conference` button.